 Google rejected an offer by Sun to accept $100 million in royalties to use Java in Android’s development, Van Nest said last year at a hearing in the case.
 The proposed three-year deal in 2006 was for a technology partnership to build Android jointly, rather than for just a patent license, he said.

-Google relies on Android, the most popular U.S. smartphone operating system, to compete with Apple Inc. (AAPL) in the mobile-phone market and lessen its dependence on traditional Web-search advertising.
+Google relies on Android, the most popular U.S. smartphone operating system, to compete with Apple Inc. (AAPL:US) in the mobile-phone market and lessen its dependence on traditional Web-search advertising.

 Oracle also alleged that Google infringed the two Java patents in the case that a court-appointed expert estimated are worth $2.8 million in damages.